 - 10. Students must "clear" their incomplete within one calendar year or the incomplete will be become a failing grade. - 11.
 It is the Graduate Program policy that students may drop a class only one time and then they may not drop that course again.
 For classes with a final exam, students must drop the course prior to the final exam. - 12.
-Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 13.
+Requests to withdraw from a course after the last day to withdraw are not guaranteed and are reserved for students who have extenuating circumstances.
+Each academic college has their own policies on approving course withdrawals after this deadline. - 13.
+Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 14.
 Students who have taken NURS 6730 or any additional clinical course may be required to do remediation at the option coordinators discretion if they have been on a leave of absence or out of the clinical setting for more than one semester.